sitek94/timestamp-microservice/README.md

 # Timestamp Microservice

-This project is a part of **APIs and Microservices Projects Certification** by [freeCodeCamp](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice).
+This project is my solution for [APIs and Microservices Projects - Timestamp Microservice] and it's a part of APIs and Microservices Certification by [freeCodeCamp].

 ## Requirements